tenzen-y/imperator/CONTRIBUTING.md

 $ make kind-start
 ```

-2. Build image from source code, Load build image to KIND cluster and Start integration test in the following command.
+2. Build image from source code, Load built image to KIND cluster and Start integration test in the following command.

 ```shell
 $ make integration-test